mennolui/wp-foyer/README.txt

 == Upgrade Notice ==
+= 1.5.0 =
+Introduces the Post slide format.
+Check the changelog for all details.

 = 1.4.0 =
 Introduces a brand new way to build slides: choose a format, then a background.
 Check the changelog for all details.